 Dr. Ott is also interested in improving analysis techniques that were developed in the lab.
 His set association analysis method, for example, is currently designed for case-control data or binary outcome variables.
 The approach grew out of scientists’ increasing need to work with a quantity of genes that can far outnumber the quantity of observations, such as that found in genomic screens for disease loci or in microarray experiments.

-Dr. Ott is a pioneer in the field of genetic linkage and authored the first publicly accessible computer program on human linkage analysis (dubbed LIPED).
-His work provided the statistical framework for newer approaches to haplotype relative risk methods.
-He has analyzed gene linkages for a number of disorders, including hypertension, macular degeneration, Creutzfeldt-Jakob disease, multiple sclerosis and retinitis pigmentosa.
+Dr. Ott is a pioneer in the field of genetic linkage and authored the first publicly accessible computer program on human linkage analysis (LIPED).
+His work provided the statistical framework for newer approaches to haplotype-relative risk methods.
+He has analyzed gene linkages for disorders including hypertension, macular degeneration, Creutzfeldt-Jakob disease, multiple sclerosis, and retinitis pigmentosa.

-Dr. Ott earned his Ph.D. in zoology from the University of Zurich in 1967 and his master’s degree in biomathematics from the University of Washington, Seattle, in 1972.
-In 1986 he accepted two positions in New York City: professor of genetics and development at Columbia University and research scientist and director of the department of statistics at the New York State Psychiatric Institute.
+Dr. Ott earned his Ph.D. in zoology from the University of Zurich in 1967 and his master’s degree in biomathematics from the University of Washington in 1972.
+In 1986 he accepted positions as professor of genetics and development at Columbia University and research scientist and director of the department of statistics at the New York State Psychiatric Institute.
 Dr. Ott came to Rockefeller in 1996 as professor and head of the Laboratory of Statistical Genetics.
-In 2008 Dr. Ott received the Ming Tsuang Lifetime Achievement Award from the International Society of Psychiatric Genetics, and in 2007 he was awarded the Medal of Honor from the German Society for Human Genetics.
-He received a MERIT Award from the National Institute of Mental Health in 2001 and is a member of the American Association for the Advancement of Science and the Human Genome Organization.
-Currently Dr. Ott is also a visiting professor at the Institute of Psychology, Chinese Academy of Sciences, and a consultant to Peking University, both in Beijing.
+Dr. Ott received a Medal of Honor from the German Society for Human Genetics in 2007 and the Ming Tsuang Lifetime Achievement Award from the International Society of Psychiatric Genetics in 2008.
+Dr. Ott is also a visiting professor at the Institute of Psychology, Chinese Academy of Sciences, and a consultant to Peking University, both in Beijing;